Mir iskusstva: Exhibitions and Influence

 In 1902, Benois and Mir Iskustva established a publishing house, producing a variety of materials aimed at bringing art and knowledge to a wider audience.
 They created postcards featuring reproductions of art masterpieces, as well as 'educational' postcards with short commentaries and images from various scientific fields, such as geography and zoology.
 However, these items saw limited demand, with only scenic and landscape postcards selling in large numbers.

-By 1909, the publishing house shifted its focus to books, producing guidebooks on locations such as Pavlovsk, Saint Petersburg, and the Hermitage Museum.
-One of their most notable publications was an exquisite edition of The Bronze Horseman, illustrated by Benois.
+By 1909, the publishing house shifted its focus to books.
 This marked a significant step in their goal of making art more accessible to the public.
-They published guide-books on Pavlovsk, St Petersburg, Hermitage Museum, an exquisite edition of The Bronze Horseman with illustrations by Benois and many more.
+They published guide-books on Pavlovsk, St. Petersburg, and the Hermitage Museum; an exquisite edition of The Bronze Horseman with illustrations by Benois and many more.